 5. Find an adoption opportunity and get to know the birth parents before placement.

 After you’ve become active, American Adoptions will connect you with a prospective birth mother based on your preferences and will then help you get to know her.
 When it comes to adoption in California — or adoption anywhere else — American Adoptions always recommend that you have some degree of openness in an adoption.
 Everyone in the adoptive triad benefits when lines of communication are kept open, particularly adopted children.
 No matter how you choose to communicate with your child’s birth parents, it’s good to get this process started before he or she is born.
 When a pregnant woman is considering placing her child with you, she is more likely to feel comfortable with her decision if she is comfortable with you.

 Your child’s birth and homecoming is certainly an event to celebrate, but it’s not the end of the adoption process.
 After adopting a baby in California, you will have a finalization hearing.
 This is when a judge hears your case and, if he or she finds that everything is legal, ethical and in the child’s best interests, grants you parental rights.
 To learn more about finalizing a California adoption, see “How to Finalize Your Adoption in California.”

 After the finalization hearing takes place, the legal steps of your adoption process are complete.
 Congratulations!
 As a hopeful adoptive parent, you’ve waited for this day for a long time.
 However, it’s important to note that the adoption process is never actually over.
 Talking about adoption with your child and helping them to understand their story is a lifelong journey, and one that we would love to help with.
-For more information about adopting a baby in California, call 1-800-ADOPTION, or request free information here.
+For more information about adopting a baby in California with our agency, call 1-800-ADOPTION, or request free information here.